approov/web-quickstart-hcaptcha-javascript/README.md

 git diff --no-index shapes-app/unprotected/assets/js/app.js shapes-app/approov-hcaptcha-protected/assets/js/app.js
 ```

+Overall, the changes required to add both these services are small.

 #### Load and Setup for the hCaptcha Script in the HTML markup

-Modify the `shapes-app/unprotected/index.html` file to load the hCaptcha JS SDK by adding the following markup after the `</title>` tag:
+Modify `shapes-app/unprotected/index.html` to load the hCaptcha JS SDK by adding the following markup after the `</title>` tag:

 ```text
 <script src="https://hcaptcha.com/1/api.js" async defer></script>
 ```

-Now we also need to bind the click event in the `HELLO` and `SHAPE` buttons to the hCaptcha script and have the `fetchHello` and `fecthShape` functions as the callbacks to receive the hCaptcha token.
+Now we also need to bind the click events in the `HELLO` and `SHAPE` buttons to the hCaptcha script and have the `fetchHello` and `fecthShape` functions as the callbacks to receive the hCaptcha token.

 Modify the file `shapes-app/unprotected/index.html` to add the necessary HTML changes for the `HELLO` and `SHAPE` buttons: